844-914-1942

 Beyond size, the specific model and its amenities also matter.
 A newer jet with an advanced avionics suite, high-end interior finishes, and Wi-Fi will be priced higher than an older, more standard model.
 When you explore an aircraft fleet, you'll see a wide range of options, each offering a different balance of performance, comfort, and cost.

-Lease Duration and Flight Hours
+How Lease Length and Flight Hours Change the Price

 The length of your lease agreement and how many hours you plan to fly are also key to the cost structure.
 Generally, a longer-term lease will secure a lower monthly or hourly rate because it provides predictability for the aircraft owner.
 This can be a great option if you have consistent travel needs and want to lock in a favorable price.